asavinov/machine-learning-and-data-processing/README.md

 * XGBoost, CatBoost, LightGBM
 * (8.1k) https://github.com/spotify/annoy Approximate Nearest Neighbors in C++/Python optimized for memory usage and loading/saving to disk
   * USP: ability to use static files as indexes, share index across process, that is, in-memory and efficient and multi-process
-  * e.g, music recommendation in Spotify, simlar images (for labeling etc.)
+  * e.g, music recommendation in Spotify, similar images (for labeling etc.)

 ### Data integration, ETL, job management, web scrapping